US approves first arms sale to Taiwan under Trump

 China considers self-governing democratic Taiwan a renegade province and Beijing has not ruled out using military force to bring Taiwan under its rule.

-The US does not recognize Taiwan -- officially known as the Republic of China -- as an independent country, and adheres to the "One China Policy," which means it does not maintain an official relationship with Taiwan.
+The US does not recognize Taiwan -- officially known as the Republic of China -- as an independent country, and adheres to the "one China" policy, which means it does not maintain an official relationship with Taiwan.

-Nauert added that there was no change to the "one China" policy."
+Nauert added that there was no change to the "one China" policy.

 "Today's notifications are consistent with the Taiwan Relations Act, and our support for Taiwan's ability to maintain a sufficient self-defense capability," a US official familiar with the sale told CNN.